808putnam/qtrade2/docs/arbitrage_architecture.md

    - Oracle prices are retrieved for market value comparisons

 2. **Arbitrage Detection**
-   - The solver periodically runs optimization to identify arbitrage opportunities
+   - The router periodically runs optimization to identify arbitrage opportunities
    - Results are packaged as `ArbitrageResult` objects

 3. **Communication Channel**
-   - Results are sent from solver to runtime via a Tokio channel
+   - Results are sent from router to runtime via a Tokio channel
    - A lazy_static pattern ensures the channel is initialized only once

 4. **Processing Queue**
-   - The lander component maintains a FIFO queue for arbitrage results
+   - The relayer component maintains a FIFO queue for arbitrage results
    - This ensures orderly processing even with high volumes of opportunities

 5. **Execution**
-   - The lander processes each opportunity in order
+   - The relayer processes each opportunity in order
    - Transactions are constructed, signed, and submitted to the blockchain
    - Results are tracked through metrics